 Just imagine for a moment if Mayweather vs Pacquiao had been an exciting and dramatic struggle which saw Manny triumph by hard-earned decision or a shocking late round stoppage.
 Reflect on what that would have meant for boxing, not to mention the millions of Manny Pacquiao fans around the world.
 Talk about great hopes.

 Instead, literally overnight, the legend of Manny Pacquiao as a star, as something bigger than boxing, as a “great hope,” faded away and died.
 For many, he has been reduced to just another boxer, one of so many champions, and even for his fans there is no longer much joy in watching him fight, especially when he is expected to win.
 Any lofty great hopes have long since faded away and all that is left to play out is the final chapter, the battering that awaits him when his reflexes have eroded enough and he is fed to a rising new star hungry for fame.
-Only then will Manny Pacquiao again inspire in us something poignant and stirring, but it won’t be hope or excitement, but instead pathos and wistful regret for what might have been. — Michael Carbert
+Only then will Manny Pacquiao again inspire something poignant and stirring, but at that point it won’t be hope or excitement, only pathos and wistful regret for what might have been. — Michael Carbert